ForgeRock/frdp-uma-resource-server/README.md

 # Configure Access Manager

-The ForgeRock Access Manager (6.0.x, 6.5.x) needs to be configured to support UMA 2.0 Authorization Server (AS) functionality.
+The ForgeRock Access Manager (6.0.x, 6.5.x) needs to be configured to support the UMA 2.0 Authorization Server (AS) functionality.
 The ForgeRock Access Manager Policy APIs and OAuth 2.0 functionality will also configured.
 See the Access Manager 6.5 [User Managed Access (UMA) 2.0 Guide](https://backstage.forgerock.com/docs/am/6.5/uma-guide/) for installation details.

 These procedures will create and configure:
 - **OAuth2 Provider**
 - **UMA Provider**
 - **OAuth 2.0 Client Agent**, application used by the Requesting Party (RqP)
 - **OAuth 2.0 Resource Server (RS)**
-- **Resource Owner (RS)**, the user, `dcrane`, that owns the resources
+- **Resource Owner (RO)**, the user, `dcrane`, that owns the resources
 - **Requesting Party (RqP)**, the user, `bjensen`, that requests and gets access to the resources

 See the Access Manager 6.5 [UMA Setup Procedures](https://backstage.forgerock.com/docs/am/6.5/uma-guide/#uma-set-up-procedures) documentation for details